asdaa0/HWIDGEN-SRC/docs/Documentation.md

 _Pre-cracked_ Windows 10 builds (Frankenstein builds) are often been sold by "dark pirates" - Microsoft does not sell any pre-activated images to customers on eBay or other platforms.
 In most cases such people want to make some quick cash.

+### Firewall warning

+You see a fake firewall warning, which points you to `wmiprvse.exe`, you can ignore it.
+The IP which HWIDGEN uses is just a dummy address.